-I am a plant ecologist interested in how climate change will affect plant communities, and plant-animal interactions.
-In particular, I study how changes in the timing of plant life cycles will alter interactions between species.
-As flowering time shifts in response to climate change, species will be impacted in a variety of ways.
-In order to successfully manage ecosystems in the future, it will be important to understand what role phenology plays in structuring plant communities.
+I am interested in how climate change will affect plant communities and plant-animal interactions.
+Any changes in the timing of annual life cycle stages can alter interactions between species.
+There is concern about timing mismatches between plants and their pollinators with climate change.
+I study the factors that influence plant flowering time, and strategies that land managers can use to buffer any negative impacts of timing mismatches between mutualistic species.
+In order to successfully manage ecosystems in the future, it will be important to understand what role phenology plays in structuring plant communities, and the tools we can use to aid in species survival though climate caused changes in interactions.

 Research Interests: Plant community ecology, species interactions, climate change, plant phenology, habitat restoration, conservation, citizen science.